Loader gif

 2. Above-the-line deductions reduce your AGI

 Your adjusted gross income (AGI) is the amount listed on the bottom line of page one of your income tax return.
-It includes your total income, including wages, business and rental income, capital gains, unemployment income, and so on.
+It includes your total income, including wages, and rental income, capital gains, unemployment income, and so on.
 It also factors in any itemized deductions you listed on your Form W-4.

 Since above-the-line deductions are adjustments to your income, they can also refer to business deductions and losses.
 For example, a business expense reduces your net business income, reducing your total income.